amrllkmn/yggdrasil-vault/README.md

 # Yggdrasil

 A vault for keeping your most prized possession: your data.
-This is part of the [Coding Challenge](https://codingchallenges.substack.com/p/coding-challenge-48-data-privacy).
+This is an attempt of the [Coding Challenge](https://codingchallenges.substack.com/p/coding-challenge-48-data-privacy).

 ## Step 1